New Software Implementation – First Month Guide

 11) Review all the existing software

 When buying new software solution it is possible that it also covers all the features that currently demand three different software tools.
-We have many clients who discontinued utilizing their calendar, and online project management software and moved their business planning to Scoro’s platform.
+We have many clients who discontinued utilizing their calendar, and project management software and moved their business planning to Scoro’s platform.
 It goes well together with the fact that not many companies understand all the features that software tools provide.
 Reviewing all the existing software and their features will save hours of time in the future.

 12) Ask for employees’ feedback